pavmassimo/pavmassimo.github.io/_publications/2009-10-01-paper-title-number-1.md

 The proposed solution has been successfully tested on a public-available benchmark for the indoor presence detection and on a real-world application of in-car presence detection.

 Recommended citation: M. Pavan, A. Caltabiano, M. Roveri (2022).
-"TinyML for UWB-radar based presence detection." <i>Journal 1</i>.
+"TinyML for UWB-radar based presence detection." <i>WCCI 2022 Congress Procedings</i>.
 1(1).